phillipeaton/JETPAC_VIC-20_disassembly/README.md

 **NOTE:** Throughout the code and description, I use the word "object" and not "sprite".
 This is deliberate; whilst the majority of objects in the code are managing graphical elements, the objects also store other attributes, such as position, state, direction etc.

 **NOTE2:** Most of the sub-headings in the README link directly to the relevant point in the source code.

+**NOTE3:** Throughout the code, most objects are described as having have X and Y Position and Direction.
+In some cases Direction should mean Velocity, as the parameter describes not just the direction that the object is moving, but also the rate it is moving i.e. the velocity.

 ### Source Code Map